 - Within 15 days after payments become overdue, you can continue to use existing resources but cannot purchase new instances, upgrade instance configurations, or renew resources.

 - Within 15 days after a pay-as-you-go instance is stopped due to overdue payments, you can complete the payments and manually reactivate the instance.
 If you do not complete the payments and reactivate the instance within the 15-day grace period, the instance is automatically released.
-For information about how to complete a payment, see What do I do if I have an overdue payment?
 Note An instance can be reactivated or restarted, but the two terms apply to different scenarios.

 - reactivate: A pay-as-you-go instance that entered the Expired state due to an overdue payment is restored to the Running state.
 After the overdue payment is completed, the instance is automatically reactivated.
 If the instance cannot be automatically reactivated, you can manually reactivate the instance.
 For more information, see Start an instance.

 - restart: An instance in the Running state is restarted.

 - More than 15 days after pay-as-you-go resources are stopped due to overdue payments, the resources are released, detached, or disassociated.

 If all attempts to deduct the fees for a pay-as-you-go instance fail, the payment for the instance becomes overdue and the instance is stopped.
 The following table describes the changes in resource status after a pay-as-you-go instance is stopped due to overdue payments.

 |Resource||Within 15 days after the instance is stopped||More than 15 days after the instance is stopped|